Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 A: Eligibility requirements include a credit score of at least 620, a debt-to-income ratio of 43% or less and at least 20% of equity in your property.

-Q: Are there restrictions on the use of the cash I get back from a cash-out loan?
+Q: Are there restrictions on how I can use the cash from a cash-out loan?

 A: No, you can use the cash however you’d like.
 Many homeowners choose to use the money for home improvement projects, paying off credit card debts or to take care of any significant, upcoming expenses (such as college tuition or a down payment on an investment property).